Register a death

 The Certificate of Burial or Cremation (green form) will be sent directly to the funeral directors.

-Death certificates cost £11 each and can be paid for during your appointment, you will be able to take them away with you.
+Death certificates cost £11 each and can be paid for by card payment during your appointment, you will be able to take them away with you.

 If the death occurred outside of the BCP Council area